spcourse/data/00 Modules/10 Acquisition/crawling/10 Crawling.md

 ## Alternative exercise

-You are allowed to create a script from scratch that crawls another datasource but it should be of similar complexity to the IMDB data.
-So at least 5 attributes per entry and at least 200 entries.
-Also, to collect all information you should at least follow links to other web pages (not just scrape a single web page).
-If you are in doubt whether your data source is complex enough, please ask in class.
+You are allowed to create a script from scratch that crawls a different datasource, but it should be of similar complexity to this exercise.
+This means that it should have at least 5 attributes per entry and at least 200 entries.
+Also, to collect all information, you should at least follow links to other webpages (do not just scrape a single webpage).
+If you are unsure whether your data source is complex enough, please ask in class.

-## Submitting

-Add a folder "Crawling" to your DataProcessing/Homework/Week_1 repository containing the following files:

-* imdb-crawler.py
-* top250movies.csv
-* index.html
-* movie-083.html